meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 It is loosely backed by scientific research - the body uses fat (converted to ketones inthe liver) instead of carbs as an energy source.
 However, it is not guaranteed that the body will burn the fat during ketosis.
 ### Is it dangerous?
 It may not be healthy for pregnant women, those with risk factors for health disease and other medical conditions.
 It will cause a deficiency of both macro and micronutrients.
 (Due to restricted whole grains, beans, fruits and starchy vegetables, as well as dairy.)
 Deficiencies in vitamins A, E, K, calcium , magnesium, iron, potassium, linolenic acids, and all water-soluble vitamins excluding vitamin B12.
+Fiber deficiencies are also a symptom.
 Calcium deficiency is common from a lack of dairy products and may cause fatigue, muscle pain, cognitive issues and tinging in the extremities.
 ### Would you recommend?